hiveot/hub/docs/TD QnA.md

 > Use-case: When one or more property values have changed, consumers must be notified.
 * Sending them as an event would mean duplicating all properties in the TD as events which seems overkill and not the intended use.
 * Current solution: define a '$properties' event that contains a list of property values, similar to [webthings.io events resource](https://webthings.io/api/#events-resource).
+* Current solution: send an event with the property name without having to define an event for it.

 3. How to updates multiple properties?
 (SOLVED)
 >  Use-case: user applies changes to multiple properties values in one request.
 * Current solution: Similar to pt.2, define a "$properties" action that holds one or more property values.
-* Answer: The TD form defines "writemultipleproperties" and "readallproperties" operation type.
+* Answer: The TD form defines "writemultipleproperties" and "readallproperties" operation type. - investigate further

 4. How to identify the "meaning" of a property/event/action?
 > How does the consumer know a property or event holds a temperature?